-I've broken out each location into one of several categories, including forests, hills and bluffs, Lake Superior shoreline, and so on.
+I've broken out each location into one of several categories, including forests, hills and bluffs, Great Lakes shoreline, and so on.
 The markers are somewhat self explanatory.
 If you've been to any of these places with the help of my map, let me know!
 Each point has basic information, such as notable features, access issues, who owns it, and why you should go there.
 Some points have more info than others.
 I'm not a guide service and don't want to lead newbies to places they definitely don't belong.
 Use this map as a reference for planning future adventures, not a step-by-step instructional manual on how to get stuck halfway up a cliff Nathan Invincible told you was perfectly hikeable.

 Not every point on the map is accessible by everyone.
 Sometimes I get to go places that others cannot for my jobs.
 If that's the case, maybe you can tag along on a future adventure.
 Don't trespass, and definitely don't say I told you to go there (believe me, getting caught sucks).
 These are only recommendations, whether you make it back in one piece is totally up to you.
 We can't all be invincible, but with this map you can act like it!